-Neptune Technology Group has been chosen as the contractor and is in the process of contacting property owners for water meter surveys at properties in Alpine, Cheakamus, Creekside, Mons, Nesters, Nicklaus North, Nordic, Rainbow, Spring Creek, Spruce Grove and Whistler Cay.
+Neptune Technology Group has been chosen as the contractor and is in the process of contacting strata managers or property owners for water meter surveys at properties in Whistler Village, Upper Village and the Benchlands.

 This is part of a data collection stage to understand water usage among ICI customers in Whistler.
 There will be no change to the billing structure at this time.

 Water metering has been shown to encourage water conservation, improve leak detection and ensure rate equitability.
 Metering helps ensure water supplies are kept safe and sustainable for the future.

 Metering is a sensible way to manage water supply, which is why many Canadian municipalities are already doing it, including the District of Squamish and many municipalities in the Lower Mainland.
 Metering gives customers the information they need to ensure they are using water efficiently and as a result reducing water consumption.

 Water meter installation has been a requirement for all new construction in Whistler since 1993, and radio frequency (RF) remote reading capabilities have been a requirement since 2007.

 In 2019 the RMOW launched a pilot project to implement volumetric billing in Function Junction.
 Function Junction was chosen for the pilot project since the RMOW recently acquired the VanWest Water Utility that serviced the neighbourhood.
 The installation process to various ICI properties is ongoing and mock billing is anticipated to be introduced by the end of 2022 or early 2023.